usman61/python/README.md

 # python
-this repository contains basic concepts of programming related to python like decorators, tensors, numpy & many more.
+this repository contains solutions of basic programming problems particularly concepts related to python like decorators, tensors, numpy & many more.